 Instead of having my slide milled out to receive the MRD, I used an EGW one-piece mount to put the sight on my pistol.
-PFI also offers a mounting plate and dove tail bar to be used for this purpose, but since EGW sent me one of their mounts, I decided to give it a try.
+PFI also offers a mounting plate and dove tail bar for this purpose, but since EGW sent me one of their mounts, I decided to try it.

 Some may say that’s lots of time to shoot, and it is, but to keep all the shots in the 10-ring is not an easy feat especially using a stock production firearm.

 The red-dot sight makes it much easier to shoot.
 Just keep the dot in the center of the screen, put the dot on the target, and SQUEEEEEZE the trigger!

 If you use the EGW or PFI mount to put your sight on the gun, it works great especially If you have a taller front sight on the gun, so you can find the dot quickly using the front sight as guidance in the window.

 You can also purchase a pistol with the rear of the slide milled out for mounting MRD sights.
 The #4 plate works perfectly with the PFI SOPS-Compact if you buy a Glock and similar pistols.

 Check out the photos of my PPC S&W 38 Revolver, Nowlin Semi Auto 9mm long slide, and the Smith & Wesson M&P 9mm I used to shoot the match.
 My targets are also here for you to check out.

 John won 20 major matches in police competitions and action shooting.
 He is a 4-time NRA National Police Champion and 4-time National Action Shooting.